What Trump's climate change order accomplishes

 A White House official told reporters that he would not comment -- good or bad -- on Paris because the Trump administration is still determining whether to withdraw from the landmark climate deal that was struck in 2016.

-Trump promised throughout the 2016 campaign that he would pull out of the Paris deal, but the fact he has yet to do some is left some environmental advocates hopeful that he may remain in the agreement.
+Trump promised throughout the 2016 campaign that he would pull out of the Paris deal, but the fact he has yet to do so has left some environmental advocates hopeful that he may remain in the agreement.

 Even so, if the changes Trump is proposing go through, it will be difficult for the United States to comply with the requirements outlined in the agreement.